 - Family finances – Decide together how bills, rent, therapy, kids, food, etc will be handled as two households is an expensive arrangement.

 - Childcare(if needed) – Again, creating a smooth and minimally disruptive separation for kids is best.
-Kids must be informed of arrangement and intent, avoiding use of word divorce, and must never be put in the middle of couple conflict.
+Kids must be informed of arrangement and intent, avoiding the use of the word divorce, and must never be put in the middle of a couple conflict.
 Respect parental boundaries and share in responsibilities and costs of needed childcare arrangements.

-- Personal Contact – Make clear rules for contact both by phone, email and in person.
+- Personal Contact – Make clear rules for contact both by phone, email, and in person.
 Restrict contact to set times and places.
 Discuss date nights and sexual expectations as well.
 Be clear and in agreement and respect your partner’s time away to work on their own goals/needs.